In partnership, Geneva Campus Church and Upper House co-host an annual lectureship that elevates deep Christian thinking and the life of the mind.

 Building on a Tradition of Excellence

 This renewed lectureship builds on a strong legacy.
 For many years Geneva Campus Church hosted these events independently.
-Past speakers included: Cliff Christians, communications scholar and ethicist; Calvin DeWitt, environmental scientist; Makoto Fujimura, artist and author; historian Mark Noll; and Miraslov Volf, theologian and director of the Yale Center for Faith & Culture.
+Past speakers included: Cliff Christians, communications scholar and ethicist; Calvin DeWitt, environmental scientist; Makoto Fujimura, artist and author; historian Mark Noll; and Miroslov Volf, theologian and director of the Yale Center for Faith & Culture.

 Upper House is pleased to partner with Geneva Campus Church in its tradition of integrating faith, intellectual inquiry, and community engagement.
 Forum dates and speakers are announced every fall.